martial-god/Benny-Scraper/README.md

   --with-login                 Show browser for manual login to access premium chapters (e.g., WuxiaWorld).
 Your credentials
                                are NEVER stored - you login manually in the browser window, then scraping continues.
 Useful for accessing premium/locked chapters you own.
 Without this flag, browser runs headless (hidden).

+General:
+  --sites                      Display all supported websites for scraping with clickable URLs and ASCII art header.

 Database Management:
   -l, --list                   List all novels in database.
 Options include: